kashishkap00r/kashish-kapoor/content/finance-radar.md

 +++
 title = "FinanceRadar"
-description = "A lightweight tool I built to clean news noise and speed up financial research." date = 2026-01-22
+description = "A lightweight tool I built to clean news noise and speed up financial research."
 +++

-[FinanceRadar](http://app.financeradar.kashishkapoor.com) is a small internal tool I built for myself.
+[FinanceRadar](http://financeradar.kashishkapoor.com) is a small internal tool I built for myself.

 I wanted a way to track financial and business news for my job @ Zerodha without:
 - doomscrolling